ubuntu11/solardirector/utils/cellmon/README.md

-Cell monitor for MYBMM
+Cell monitor for Solar Director

-requires mybmm source code ... set MYBMM_SRC in makefile